Dinners · Old-Fashioned Sides

 Questions, answered

-Can I use dried beans instead of canned?
+Can I make baked beans from dried beans instead of canned?

-Why are mine watery?
+Why are my baked beans watery?

-What gives that deep flavour?
+What gives baked beans that deep flavor?

 Molasses and slow, uncovered baking.
 The molasses brings dark, smoky sweetness; the mustard and vinegar cut it; the long bake concentrates it all.